redyf/redyf/README.md

 ## About me 📜
 Hi, I'm Mateus Alves!
-I’m a software developer & computer science student focused on harnessing technology to make significant impacts in the tech industry and beyond.
+I’m a software engineering intern & computer science student focused on harnessing technology to make significant impacts in the tech industry and beyond.

 ## Technical Skills 🛠️
 - **Languages**: Nix, Python, Rust, TypeScript